 The Cultural Heartbeat of Medellín

 Another great part of this Medellín Comuna 13 tour was seeing the local initiatives and community centers.
 These are very respectable people trying to make a difference in the community.
 Truthfully, there is a lot of heart and soul here.

 One stand-out project is called "TOPO Art Medellín" run by John.
 This initiative provides arts education to kids in the comuna, teaching them about sculpturing, dance, music, and art.
 It was really inspiring to see the positive impact that this program is having on these kids' lives.

 Graffiti & Art Galleries in Comuna 13

 In addition to the amazing street art, there are also several art galleries in Comuna 13 that are worth checking out.
-These again are dedicated to showcase local art and tell stories about Colombia’s past, including its natural history of flora and fauna, indigenous people, and Medellín’s history.
+These again are dedicated to showcasing local art and telling stories about Colombia's past, including its natural history of flora and fauna, indigenous people, and Medellín's history.

 Some of the most popular are;

 - The Toy House